How to Tick-Proof Your Yard?

 Tall grass is one of ticks’ favorite hiding places.
 It allows them to wait for a passing animal—or person—to latch onto.
 When your lawn is overgrown, you’re giving ticks the perfect environment to live and spread.

-- Mow your lawn regularly
+- Mow your lawn regularly to keep grass under 3 inches

-- Trim overgrown vegetation along fences, walkways, and property edges.
+- Trim overgrown vegetation along fences, walkways, and property edges

-- Edge and maintain flower beds, driveways, and garden borders where grass tends to creep in.
+- Edge and maintain flower beds, driveways, and garden borders where grass tends to creep in

 Maintaining short grass doesn’t just help control ticks—it makes it easier to spot them.